-Boto is a rsync-like tool that allows you to upload or download data to DreamObjects.
+boto is an rsync-like tool that allows you to upload or download data to DreamObjects.
 When using boto, you must specify several credentials including your Access Key and Secret Key.

-Instead of inputting these credentials into every script you like, an alternative is to create a .boto file in your user's home directory.
+Instead of inputting these credentials into every script, an alternative is to create a .boto file in your user's home directory.
 Then you can reference this file in any script to use your credentials.

 Creating a .boto config file